Neural-network solutions to stochastic reaction networks: Discussion

 \section{Discussion}

-We have developed a computational approach to solve the chemical master equation of stochastic reaction networks, by extending the variational autoregressive networks for the joint probability distribution of species counts.
-Specifically, the possible state of each species can be a hundred or a thousand, beyond the binary state for each spin in statistical physics \cite{PhysRevLett.122.080602}.
-During the time evolution, the connected configurations to each sample depends on the chemical reactions, in contrast to the nonequilibrium systems with given rules of spin flips \cite{tang2022solving}.
-These differences require a specific architecture of the VAN and rules of the time evolution.
-We have achieved such an extension, leading to the first approach of using the neural network alone to solve chemical master equation.
-In the light of the strong representation power of the neural network \cite{mehta2019high,RevModPhys.91.045002,lecun2015deep,Tang_2022}, the approach is generally applicable to stochastic reaction networks.
-We have applied it to representative examples in biophysics, system biology and epidemic, where it shows a high accuracy to track the joint probability distribution over time.
-The computational cost scales sublinearly to the number of species as indicated in the examples, enabling its application to higher-dimensional reaction networks.
+We have developed a machine-learning approach to track stochastic reaction networks, by leveraging the VAN for the joint probability distribution in the CME.
+Specifically, there can be hundreds of possible states for each species, beyond the binary spin state in statistical physics \cite{PhysRevLett.122.080602}.
+During the time evolution, the connected configurations of each sample depend on the chemical reactions.
+These properties require a tailored architecture of the VAN and rule of the time evolution.
+We have achieved such an extension, leading to the first approach of using the neural network alone to solve the CME.
+We have applied it to examples in biophysics, systems biology and epidemics, where it is accurate to track the joint probability distribution over time and is efficient in high-dimensional systems.

-The VAN maps each count of species to the conditional probability of the species conditioned on the previous species.
-This procedure assigns a specific order to the species.
-Once the VAN can be trained to achieve zero KL-divergence, the joint distribution is faithfully learnt regardless of the species' order used in the conditional probabilities, because the parameters of the VAN are optimized to learn the joint probability distribution instead of each conditional probabilities.
-Specifically, we have used different orders of the species for the conditional probabilities, such as shuffling the order of species in the example of the signaling cascade, and found that the learnt probability distribution is not affected by the chosen order (Supplementary Fig.~\ref{Fig115order}).
-On the other hand, if the chosen order respects the conditional dependence of species in the given reaction network, the training of the VAN may be more efficient.

-As in the example of the early life self-replicator and autoregulatory feedback loop, the VAN can effectively parameterize the bimodal distribution.
-The VAN also captures the multi-modality in the toggle switch \cite{terebus2019discrete}.
-Besides these examples, the method of annealing is helpful to learn the multi-modal distribution, such as the temperature annealing in the Hopfield model on lattices \cite{PhysRevLett.122.080602} and the variational annealing \cite{hibat2021variational}.
-Further, sampling rare configurations may be necessary to capture the probability peaks with relatively lower probabilities.
-An importance sampling can be leveraged for this task \cite{kuwahara2008efficient,GrantMRotskoff2021ActiveIS}.
-To efficiently sample rare configurations, the importance sampling needs to be designed for specific reaction networks, based on the available prior knowledge on rare configurations.
-Then, the VAN is capable of learning the rugged probability distribution \cite{tang2022solving}.